What is a PhD?

 Well, looking at the details of different PhD projects is a great way to get a general sense of what PhD research is like.
 You’ll see what different PhDs tend to have in common and what kinds of unique opportunity might be available to you.

-And, with thousands of PhDs in our database, you’re already in a great place to start.
+And, with thousands of PhDs in this database, you’re already in a great place to start.

 Read our other advice articles